 In accordance with AS 1926.1-2012, the barrier standard requires that within NCZs, there shall be no plants that will facilitate climbing.
 A plant does not facilitate climbing if it does not act as a foothold or handhold.
+This will require a degree of judgement by the RBS such as whether the plant can support the weight of a young child.

-It is the responsibility of the property owner to make sure the barrier restricting access to the swimming pool is properly maintained.
+It is the responsibility of the owner and occupiers to make sure the barrier restricting access to the swimming pool is properly maintained.
 This includes maintenance of the adjacent vegetation, which can adversely affect the effectiveness of the barrier.